Best 5 Low Carb Non Alcoholic Wines - Perfect for the Keto Diet

 - Thomson & Scott Noughty Sparkling Chardonnay

 - Torres Natureo Rose

 - Very Cautious One Shiraz

-As these wines are alcohol free, they already are low calorie compared to traditional wines.
+As these wines are alcohol free, they already are low calorie compared to wines containing alcohol.
 However, they're potentially not as low in carbs as you may think.
 I have a look at why alcohol-free wines still contain some carbohydrates and what that means for you.